nyu-dh/website/source/_news/2022-11-01-seed-grant-spotlight-wunderkammer.md

 ## Did you apply for any other grants?

 *__E.A.__ We applied to the NEH Digital Humanities grant in the spring of 2021 and were successful - we are still actively working on the project and are launching a series of workshops, a website, and potential publications over the next year using this NEH funding.
-We used the seed grant funding in part to help with this NEH grant - we held a pilot workshop and several work sessions to use as evidence for the NEH proposal and were able to hire grad students to help with the process.
-The NEH has been labor intensive (like most governmental grants), but we are happy to extend our funding into the 2023 academic year.*
+We used the seed grant funding in part to help with this NEH grant - we held a pilot workshop and several work sessions to use as evidence for the NEH proposal and were able to hire grad students to help with the process.*

 ## How, if at all, do you plan to build upon your project going forward?